Let’s Talk About IAM

 Data privacy

 In my opinion, the issue is even more concerning with social logins.
 By choosing an identity provider through which you will authenticate across various services, you are placing trust in them.
 If you use the “Login with Google” button, keep in mind that you are trusting Google.
+Note that I’m not saying this is a bad thing, but it’s important to keep this information in mind.

 Whether it’s Google, Facebook, or any other identity provider, always ask yourself: “Am I ready to trust this company to delegate my identity for the service I want to access?”